Kitchen Renovation Planning Guide: Budget, Timeline, and Steps

 8. Week 15-16: Flooring installation.
 Timing depends on material; some flooring goes in before cabinets, some after.

 9. Week 16-17: Finishing work.
-Backsplash tile, appliance installation, plumbing connections, light fixtures, hardware, trim, and painting.
+Backsplash tile, appliance installation, plumbing connections, light fixtures, cabinet hardware, trim, and painting.

-Living Through a Kitchen Renovation
+Living Through a Kitchen Renovation: Setting Up a Temporary Kitchen

 Common Kitchen Renovation Mistakes